HarshaKy/learn-node.js/README.md

       also started to work on a new weather-telling app that takes address as input and gives the current weather at that location

 day6: working on weather app, callbacks.

+day7: using darksky.net to get current temperature and other cool info using latitude and longitude